 Is it cheaper?
 The truth is, not always.
 Especially not when you factor in your labor!

 It’s hard to say definitively either way though, because if you really want to get right down to it, there are various costs that you could split hairs on (i.e. do you count the costs to grow the food that you are canning?
 What about the gas it costs to go buy cans from the store? etc).
-However, it can be done cheaply, and can actually be a fun and satisfying way to spend a few hours (half day, day, whatever).
+However, it can be done cheaply, and can actually be a fun and satisfying way to spend some time.